 This post may contain affiliate links to products I recommend.
 I receive a small commission at no cost to you if you make a purchase using my link.

 This is the ultimate guide to colouring ganache!
-Find out how to colour white chocolate ganache, how to make black ganache, how to make white chocolate ganache whiter, how to make a coloured ganache drip, the best colourings to use in ganache and so much more!
+Find out how to colour white chocolate ganache, how to make black ganache, how to make white chocolate ganache whiter, how to make a coloured ganache drip, and the best colourings to use in ganache plus so much more!

 Years back, when I was in my early days of decorating with ganache, I wrote a weird little blog post about an experiment I did with colouring ganache.
 I tried a few different colourings just to see what would happen.
 I took pictures and put them together in a post, just in case anyone was interested.
 For reasons unknown to me, it still gets traffic, even though I had no idea what I was doing, and it was never intended to be a tutorial.